Information Design in Smooth Games: Solution Method

-Problem (\ref{problem:sender_primal}) is linear in $\pi$.
-In the spirit of linear programming, we view it as a \emph{primal problem} and call any $\pi\in\Delta(A\times\Omega)$ a \emph{primal measure}.
-If a primal measure satisfies the constraints of the primal problem, then we call that measure \emph{implementable by information} and call the corresponding value of the objective, \vprimal, a feasible primal value.
+Problem (\ref{problem:sender_primal}--\ref{eq:feasibility_constraints}) is linear in $\pi$, yet unwieldy to solve directly.
+In the spirit of linear programming, we view it as a \emph{primal problem} and call any $\pi\in\Delta(A\times\states)$ a \emph{primal measure}.
+If a primal measure satisfies the constraints of the primal problem, then we call that measure \emph{implementable by information}.
+We can construct a dual problem as follows (e.g., \cite{anderson1987linear}):